ansys/pydpf-core/docs/source/user_guide/operators.rst

              fields_container [fields_container]

-Alternatively, result providers can be instanciated via the model.
-With this model's result usage (see :ref:`user_guide_model`), the results file paths are directly connected to the operator and the user can only instanciate available results for his/her result files:
+Alternatively, result providers can be instantiated via the model.
+With this model's result usage (see :ref:`user_guide_model`), the results file paths are directly connected to the operator and the user can only instantiate available results for his/her result files: